-DUNGEONS & DRAGONS, the DUNGEONS & DRAGONS Compatibility Logo, D&D, PLAYER'S HANDBOOK, DUNGEON MASTER'S GUIDE, MONSTER and MANUAL are trademarks of Wizards of the Coast, Inc. in the USA and other countries and are used without permission.
-Certain materials, including 4E References in this publication, D&D core rules mechanics, all D&D characters and distinctive likenesses, are property of Wizards of the Coast, Inc., and are used without permission under the Dungeons & Dragons 4th Edition Fansite Policy.
-All 4E References are listed in the 4E System Reference Document, available www.wizards.com/d20.
+DUNGEONS & DRAGONS, the DUNGEONS & DRAGONS Compatibility Logo, D&D, PLAYER'S HANDBOOK, PLAYER'S HANDBOOK 2, DUNGEON MASTER'S GUIDE, MONSTER MANUAL, MONSTER MANUAL 2, and ADVENTURER'S VAULT are trademarks of Wizards of the Coast in the USA and other countries and are used with permission.
+Certain materials, including 4E References in this publication, D&D core rules mechanics, and all D&D characters and their distinctive likenesses, are property of Wizards of the Coast, and are used with permission under the Dungeons & Dragons 4th Edition Game System License, All 4E References are listed in the 4E System Reference Document, available at www.wizards.com/d20.

-DUNGEONS & DRAGONS 4th Edition PLAYER'S HANDBOOK, written by Rob Heinsoo, Andy Collins, and James Wyatt; DUNGEON MASTER'S GUIDE, written by James Wyatt; and MONSTER MANUAL, written by Mike Mearls, Stephen Schubert and James Wyatt

-© 2008 Wizards of the Coast, Inc. All rights reserved.
+DUNGEONS & DRAGONS 4th Edition PLAYER'S HANDBOOK, written by Rob Heinsoo, Andy Collins, and James Wyatt; DUNGEON MASTER'S GUIDE, written by James Wyatt; and MONSTER MANUAL, written by Mike Mearls, Stephen Schubert and James Wyatt; PLAYER'S HANDBOOK 2, written by Jeremy Crawford, Mike Mearls, and James Wyatt; MONSTER MANUAL 2, written by Rob Heinsoo, and Chris Sims; Adventurer's Vault, D&D 4E Game System License ©2008, 2009 Wizards of the Coast page 3 of 7 written by Logan Bonner, Eytan Bernstein, and Chris Sims. © 2008, 2009 Wizards of the Coast.
+All rights reserved.

-RAVENLOFT and all related terms and materials are also © 2008 Wizards of the Coast, Inc
+RAVENLOFT and all related terms and materials are $\ensuremath{\mathbb{C}}$ 2009 Wizards of the Coast, Inc

-Jester's 4th Edition Rules Pamphlet: January 26th, 2009 david@fraternityofshadows.com Fraternity of Shadows® In no event is the Fraternity of Shadows liable for damages caused by the misuse of its products.
+Jester's 4th Edition Rules Pamphlet: August 31st, 2009 david@fraternityofshadows.com Fraternity of Shadows® Keep away from pregnant women.
+In no event is the Fraternity of Shadows liable for damages caused by the misuse of its products.